 General Security and Safety Training

-Kroll provides training to new and existing security leaders that is tailored to their expertise, threats and risks their organization or facility faces and to the particular needs and circumstances of the organization.
-The training is typically preceded by a review of the operation in question, an analysis of organizational threats and interviews with security professionals and operational management the organization is to protect.
+Kroll provides training to new and existing security leaders that are tailored to their expertise, the threats and risks their organization or facility faces and the needs and circumstances of the organization.
+The training is typically preceded by a review of the operation in question, an analysis of organizational threats, and interviews with security professionals and operational management.